dcos/examples/1.8/jenkins/README.md

 Next, follow our documentation for [mounting NFS volumes](https://dcos.io/docs/1.8/administration/storage/nfs/) to mount your EFS NFS filesystem on each of your DC/OS agents.

-## Build a Docker image and deploying it via Marathon
+## Build a Docker image and deploy it via Marathon

 Note that in the following we assume you have an account on Docker Hub (or a similar Docker registry service).